 As you can see, a higher annual tax percentage doesn’t necessarily correlate with a higher tax bill.

-In Hamilton County, for instance, higher median home values mean that the average taxpayer owes more than the average taxpayer in Coffee County, despite the fact that the latter's tax rate is 0.01 percentage points above the former.
-Homeowners in Pickett and Fentress Counties have the same average tax rate, but higher home values in Pickett County mean that the typical homeowner there pays more than his or her counterpart in Fentress.
+For instance, in Hamilton County, the higher median home values mean that the average taxpayer owes more than the average taxpayer in Gibson County, the latter’s current tax rate is 0.01 percentage points above the former.
+Homeowners in DeKalb and Fentress Counties have the same average tax rate, but higher home values in DeKalb County mean that the typical property owner there pays more than his or her counterpart in Fentress.

-Tennessee Real Estate Taxes – What Makes Us Special?
+Tennessee Property Taxes – What Makes Us Special?

 Having a lower tax rate than the neighbors can be a blessing, but it can also be a double-edged sword.
 It means that your taxes are as affordable as they can be, but it also means that you’re less likely to find lower taxes nearby.
 If you are having trouble affording your property taxes, this can become a significant problem.